matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ![screenshot of a terminal showing a DAG of operations that was performed by the Dagger engine](/images/dagger-run-example.png)

 Internally the Dagger engine is leveraging [BuildKit](https://github.com/moby/buildkit) to perform all the operations we ask for.
-This means that we can run this code this way on any machine and it will have the same result.
+This means that this code we wrote will on any machine and produce the same result.
 You could use this SDK to replace Dockerfiles entirely but for now we'll focus on our IaC pipeline.

 ### Building our CI

-Let's start by writing the Dagger program that will perform both operations.
+Let's start by writing the Dagger program.
 Now, given that we need to support two operations (and both need the same flag) we need this program to manage arguments and execute different code based on those.
 Let's rewrite our `main.go` to support that:
 ```go
 // ...
 var stack = flag.Parse("stack", "prod", "pulumi stack to use")